up42/docs/source/up42-blocks/data/meteomatics-agriculture.rst

 (millimeters, every 5 minutes) and instantaneous wind speed (100 meter per second).
 For a specific variable, you can just add the name of it to the default variables list according to description provided by Meteomatics.
-For more information about other variables please refer to `Meteomatics website
+For more information about other agriculture variables please refer to `Meteomatics website
 <https://www.meteomatics.com/en/api/available-parameters/standard-weather-parameter/>`_
 For more information on supported filters, see :ref:`query filter